 Silicone Storage –

 Silicone in the form of gel bleed or ruptures, can migrate outside the implants and capsules and into local axillary lymph nodes where they can then spread via the lymphatic system throughout the body and accumulate in various tissues (see article on silicone dispersion).
+Migrated silicone from ruptured implants has even been later found in the sinus cavity.
 Silicone exposure has the ability to modulate immune, hormonal, endocrinological, and neurotransmitter functions.
 Silicone also causes oxidants to be produced that directly damage cell walls, DNA, and enzyme systems.5 The way silicone is metabolized and excreted is more biochemically complex, it is very difficult to breakdown.
 Silicone is hydrophobic and the silicones that are smaller (low molecular weight) are also lipophilic – meaning (1) being hydrophobic they can form stronger bonds, similar to oil, that are not easy to break down and detoxify, and (2) being lipophilic they can easily dissolve in fat.
 FDA manufacturer documents for silicone breast implants state that silicone gel bleed consists of D4, D5, and D6.6,7 This is of concern, as these are low molecular weight silicones that are highly lipophilic, meaning they can diffuse faster and enter a cell more readily than higher molecular weight compounds.
 Therefore they may be stored away in various tissues across the body.
 Also, as an implant ages, the stability of silicone deteriorates and low molecular silicones may be continuously released.8 Excreting silicone is fairly difficult, silicone is similar to having microscopic glue in the body.
 One may try inositol, infrared sauna, hyperbaric oxygen chamber, and Liquid Needle Soak.

 2. Metabolism – the liver is the predominant metabolic detoxification organ